equinor/standalones2rc/README.md

 * The start date of the master `.DATA` file is set to be the earliest start date among the slaves.
 * A `SLAVES` entry is added to the Eclipse master model, defining the slave names and corresponding `.DATA` files.
 * All instances of `GRUPNET` and `GCONPROD` in the standalones are commented out when converting them to slaves.
+* All actions (`ACTIONX`, `ACTION`, `ACTIONR`, `ACTIONW`, `ACTIONS` and `DELAYACT`) in the standalones are commented out when converting them to slaves, as most actions are dependent on parameters upstream of slot well, which is handled in the master.
+Exception to this rule if the keyword is followed by one of the following comments on the same line: `-- keep in rc model` or `-- keep in reservoir coupled model`.
 * As it is an simulator requirement, all the dummy groups get automatically a `GCONPROD` or `GCONINJE` entry with default values (i.e. they are transparent to higher level groups guide rates).
 * The `PARALLEL` keyword in each slave is changed/removed/added according to the user specified number of CPUs (using the `--cpu` argument to `standalones2rc`).